 Arrhythmogenic right ventricular dysplasia / cardiomyopathy (ARVD/C) is a rare familial disorder that may cause ventricular tachycardia and sudden cardiac death in young, apparently healthy individuals.
-The clinical hallmark of the disease are ventricular arrhythmias, arising predominantly form the right ventricle.
+The clinical hallmark of the disease is ventricular arrhythmias, arising predominantly from the right ventricle.
 The pathological hallmark of the disease is fibrofatty replacement of right ventricular myocardium.

 What causes ARVD/C?

-ARVD/C is caused by mutations in genes which encode desmosomal proteins.
-These proteins are involved with cell to cell adhesion.
+ARVD/C is caused by mutations in genes that encode desmosomal proteins.
+These proteins are involved with cell-to-cell adhesion.
 This important observation helps explain why ARVD/C is more common in athletes, and the delayed onset of the disease.

 What are the symptoms of ARVD/C?

-Premature Ventricular Contractions (PVC) – extra or irregular heartbeats that occur when the electrical signal starts in the lower chamber of the heart (the ventricle)
+Premature Ventricular Contractions– extra or irregular heartbeats that occur when the electrical signal starts in the lower chamber of the heart (the ventricle)

-Ventricular Tachycardia (VT) – a series of rapid heartbeats, originating in the ventricle.
-This may last only a few beats or this may continue and lead to life-threatening arrhythmias.
-VT can cause weakness, nausea, vomiting, and lightheadedness, as well as feelings a racing or skipping heart.
+Ventricular Tachycardia (VT)– a series of rapid heartbeats, originating in the ventricle.
+This may last only a few beats or may continue and lead to life-threatening arrhythmias.
+VT can cause weakness, nausea, vomiting and lightheadedness, as well as feelings of a racing or skipping heart.